testpilot/octoplex/README.md

 Octoplex.rate_limit_remaining #=> 4999
 ```

-There are time when you may want to run multiple instances of the `Octoplex::Client` side by side
+There are times when you may want to run multiple instances of the `Octoplex::Client` side by side
 with different tokens.

 The recommended approach for this is to not use the global `Octoplex` object, rather instantiate `Octoplex::Client`